-Index funds have another big advantage over actively managed mutual funds, and that’s in the form of lower fees.
+Stock index funds have another big advantage over actively managed mutual funds, and that’s in the form of lower fees.
 Many mutual funds charge what are known as “load fees”, ranging from 1% to 3% of the investment made.

 For example, if a mutual fund charges 1% on purchase, and 1% on sale, a $10,000 investment will cost $100 upfront, then another $100 upon sale.

-And when John Bogle launched the first index funds, mutual fund load fees were often much higher than 3%.
+And when John Bogle launched the first index funds, index mutual fund load fees were often much higher than 3%.
 Since they are not actively managed funds, index funds don’t charge load fees.

 The absence of these fees by itself increases the performance of index funds compared to mutual funds.
 That, in addition to the fact that index funds typically outperform mutual funds simply by matching the market.